How to make a change

 Lastly you need to vote and make your voice heard.

-You can get your ballot by mid September.
 Be sure that your vote counts, vote early!
-With the recent false attacks on mail in voting and the US Postal service it is advisable not to wait to the last minute.
+With the recent changes to the US Postal service it is advisable not to wait to the last minute.

-You can vote early in person at the registrar’s office beginning 45 days before Election Day Saturday September 19, 2020 and ending the Saturday before Election Day October 31, 2020.
-Normal hours Monday through Friday 8:30 AM - 4:30 PM, and additionally on Saturdays October 24th and 31st from 9:00 AM - 5:00 PM.
+You can vote early in person at the registrar’s office beginning 45 days before Election Day Saturday September 18, 2021 and ending the Saturday before Election Day October 30, 2021.
+Normal hours Monday through Friday 8:30 AM - 4:30 PM, and the last two Saturdays October 23rd and October 30th from 9:00 AM - 5:00 PM.

 Know your ballot

-Click on the thumbnail image to preview your ballot
+(Click on the thumbnail to preview your ballot)

-Make sure your vote counts.
-Vote early, vote safely, and use this tool to get online tracking of your ballot and even SMS notifications of your ballots status on your phone.
+Make sure your vote counts!
+Vote early, vote safely, and use these online tools to track the status of your ballot.